HabitatFramework/TechnicalGuide/configuration/configuration.rst

 	* Adding new users to enable edit capability.
 	* Adding new sources as reference datasets.
+	* Adding new legacy habitats.
 	* Hiding 'non-local' habitats, habitat classes and habitat types.
 	* Changing the order that the values appear in drop-down lists.

 .. note::
 	Changes to the lookup tables won't take effect for HLU Tool instances that are running.
-The HLU Tool will need to be closed and re-started before any lookup table changes to take effect.
+The HLU Tool will need to be closed and re-started before any lookup table changes take effect.

 .. seealso::
 	See :ref:`lookup_tables` for more information on lookup tables.